artainmo/DevOps/cloud/README.md

 DynamoDB is a serverless NoSQL database while S3 stores objects.<br>
 OpenSearch (previously called ElasticSearch) is used to index data and search among data points, but also for clickstream analytics.<br>
 ElastiCache has a caching mechanism which allows faster data retrieval, thus lower latency.

+AWS Data Pipeline moves data from one place to another.
+It can retry and notify on failure.
+It also handles data on-premises.
+It acts as an orchestrator that creates EC2 or EMR instances to perform the actual data ETL.

+AWS Batch is a scalable and managed batch processing service.
+It can run 100,000s of computing batch jobs on AWS.
+A batch job is a job with a start and end, thus it is not continuous.
+Batch jobs are defined as Docker images and run on ECS.<br>
+Lambda and Batch both execute functions/jobs.
+They differ in that Lambda has a time and disk space limit while batch has no such limits.
+However, Lambda is serverless while Batch relies on EC2.<br>
+AWS Batch can be used to perform ETL jobs.
+However, Glue ETL would be better for such tasks.

+Database migration service (DMS) is a service that migrates data from one database (DB) to another.
+DMS runs in an EC2 instance, extracts datas from the source DB and inserts it in the target database.
+It performs continuous data replication thus it migrates in real-time.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>